 DISCOMFORT MEDICATIONS: help you stay comfortable.
 It's best to treat discomfort before it happens.
 Therefore, take the discomfort medication before the local anesthetic (numbing medication) wears off.
 We suggest you take your discomfort medication with a milkshake and/or yogurt using a spoon to help the medication absorb into your body and to prevent an upset stomach.
 Three to four 200 mg tablets of Ibuprofen (Advil, Motrin, Walprofen, etc) should be taken after surgery to reduce swelling and discomfort.
 DO NOT take other Non-Steroidal Anti-Inflammatory Drugs (NSAIDs) while taking this drug.
-One or more of the following will be prescribed for your comfort as a "back up" to the Ibuprofen; Tylenol # 3 (Codeine), Percocet (Oxycodone), Demerol, Lortab, Ultram (Tramadol), etc. These are narcotics and are not always necessary with some types of treatment.
+One or more of the following will be prescribed for your comfort as a "back up" to the Ibuprofen; Tylenol # 3 (Codeine), Percocet (Oxycodone), Demerol, etc. These are narcotics and are not always necessary with some types of treatment.
 DO NOT drive while taking and for 24 hours after discontinuing narcotics.
 You can take Ibuprofen in between the doses of narcotics.
 This is called a "Staggering Dose."
 Example: Take Narcotic or Tylenol, 3 hours later take Ibuprofen, 3 hours later take Narcotic or Tylenol.

-- Do not take more than 3000 mg of Tylenol (Acetaminophen) per day.
-Some Narcotics contain Tylenol that amount needs to be included in the total Tylenol daily dose. - Do not take more than 3200 mg of Ibuprofen in one day.
+Donot take more than 3000mg of Tylenol (Acetaminophen)per day.
+Some Narcotics contain Tylenol, that amount needs to be included in the total Tylenol daily dose.

+Do not take more than 3200mg of Ibuprofen in one day.

-If you become nauseated (stomach upset) or vomit from medication, stop taking the medication and call the office.
-We can prescribe anti-nausea mediations (i.e. Phenergan (Promethazine) 25 mg, etc.) to help you feel better.
+If youbecome nauseated (stomachupset) or vomit from medication, stop taking the medication and call the office.
+We can prescribe anti-nausea medications (i.e. Phenergan (Promethazine) or Zofran (Ondansetron) to help you feel better.

 SWELLING & BRUISING may occur in some cases and may increase over the next few days.
 This is a normal response.
 Typically, the most swelling occurs on the third day.
 To control swelling for the first 48 hours after surgery, an ice pack should be applied to the face on the side of surgery (15 minutes on and 15 min off).
 Ice is most effective, if used immediately following surgery and until bedtime.
 48 hours after surgery and until swelling is gone, a warm moist cloth or heating pad may be applied to the area to control swelling.
 Apply heat until swelling is gone.
 If swelling occurs, it may also be accompanied by bruising.
 If this occurs, continue applying heat until the bruising is gone.
 On the day of surgery, an ice pack will be provided for you.
 Instructions are included and can be doubled up as a heating pad.
+Keep your head elevated as much as possible, even while sleeping for at least 48 hours post- treatment.